A horn-like characterization of the fibrant objects in the minimal model structure on simplicial sets: The usual characterization of fibrant objects in the minimal model structure

 In this section we recall the known characterization of the minimal model structure.
 First, recall that the map $J\to \ast$ is a trivial fibration (and hence a weak equivalence) in any Cisinski model structure because it has the right lifting property with respect to all monomorphisms.
 Furthermore, taking the pullback along $X\to \ast$ shows that for any simplicial set $X$ the projection map $J\times X\to X$ is also a weak equivalence.
 By the 2-out-of-3 property, the inclusion $\{0\}\times \id\colon X\hookrightarrow J\times X$ is therefore a weak equivalence too.
 In particular, for all $n\geq 0$ the left vertical map and the rightmost curved map in the diagram

 are weak equivalences.
-The vertical map on the right is also a weak equivalence by Lemma \ref{lem:leftproper} since the inner square is a pushout, so by the 2-out-of-3 property the induced map $\left(\{0\}\hookrightarrow J\right)\boxprod \left(\partial\Delta[n]\hookrightarrow \Delta[n]\right)$ is a weak equivalence.
+The vertical map on the right is also a weak equivalence by Lemma \ref{lem:leftproper} since the inner square is a pushout, so by the 2-out-of-3 property the induced map

+is a weak equivalence.
 Since each of these pushout-product maps are monomorphisms, we have proved the following proposition.

 \begin{prop} Let $\mcA=\left(\{0\}\hookrightarrow J\right)\boxprod \Bdry$.
 The maps in $\mcA$ are trivial cofibrations in every Cisinski model structure. \end{prop}

 As a consequence, if a simplicial set $X$ is fibrant in a Cisinski model structure, then $\mcA \lifts (X\to \ast)$.
 Therefore, if we can show that there is a Cisinski model structure whose fibrant objects are precisely the simplicial sets $X$ such that $\mcA \lifts (X\to \ast)$, such a model structure necessarily has the broadest possible class of fibrant objects and therefore the smallest class of weak equivalences by Proposition \ref{prop:MSdeterminedbyfibobj}.